OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 ![The new tenants page in the project view](blogimage-newtenantspage.png)

 To access the new Tenants page, go to **Projects** and then the sidebar menu.
-This page provides:
+This page provides a full list of:

-- A full list of all the tenants connected to this project
+- All the tenants connected to this project
-- A full list of the environments connected to each of the tenants in this project
+- The environments connected to each of the tenants in this project

 You'll find 3 new options in the top right-hand corner of the page.
 One of them is the bulk action, which you can use by clicking on the green **Connect Tenants** button.
 The other 2 functions let you add a new blank tenant, and clone an existing tenant.